 Hailing from the peripheries of Iceland, Bergrún Snæbjörnsdóttir “elemental style” (Steve Smith, The New Yorker) follows inner logics when approaching composition, often integrating sound and other phenomena into an indivisible whole - creating mutable, breathing, living structures through experimental performance practices and notation.

-Bergrún holds a master’s degree in composition from Mills College (2017) and since 2022 she is Assistant Professor of Composition at the Iceland University of the Arts in Reykjavík, where she currently resides.
+Bergrún holds a master’s degree in composition from Mills College, California, and currently resides in Reykjavík, Iceland, where she has been appointed assistant professor of composition at the Iceland University of the Arts since 2022.

 For inquiries of any kind, please contact bergrunsna ( at ) gmail (dot) com